RyanSierra06/CS180-Direct-Messaging-Project-Anay-Ryan-Pranav-Tanya-/READMEPart2.md

 ApplicationServerRunner.java:
 - This class is used to actaully run the server on our localhost, and it's the basis for the multi threading of the client classes within the main server.

+ApplicationServerInterface.java:
+- This houses all the methods we used for the ApplicationServer.java class

 ApplicationClient.java:
 - This is the client which is used to take user input each time a user wants to log-in or create a new account.